cyaaronk/angular-chat/README.md

 ## Use popular frameworks

-l.
-Use Angular2, Socket.io, Webpack to develop Chat App.
+1. Use Angular2, Socket.io, Webpack to develop Chat App.
-l.
-Use SASS and PUG to speed up development.
+2. Use SASS and PUG to speed up development.

 ## Clean code